 b.
-Accept Customs notification requests from inflight aircraft for relay via flight notification message only for airports of entry where Customs flight notification service is provided and when proposed ETA is during Customs service hours.
+Accept Customs notification requests from inflight aircraft for relay via telephone notification to CANPASS at 888-226-7277 for airports of entry when proposed ETA is during Customs service hours.

 c.
 Upon notification of departure of VFR flights, transmit a flight notification message directly to the destination Canadian relay facility.
 Include CAN-PASS in the remarks.